 - Milorad Čavić: 50.59 (23.42)

-It is also important to note, that this event was Michael Phelps’ 7th event at the 2008 Beijing Olympics.
+It is also important to note, that this event was Michael Phelps’ 7th event at the 2008 Games.
 There’s no doubt that he is considered The G.O.A.T. – The Greatest Of All Time.

 Want more reviews like this one?
-Check out our in-depth analysis on the Men’s 4 x 100m Freestyle Relay from the 2008 Beijing Olympics.
+Check out our in-depth analysis on the Men’s 4 x 100m Freestyle Relay from 2008.

 Jason Lezak anchored for the United States in a 46.06!
-It has been said over and over again that this is the most incredible relay split in Olympic History.
+It has been said over and over again that this is the most incredible relay split in Games history.
 We’d argue it’s the most incredible swimming performance period.
 It’s one of those moments that if you were watching it live, you knew where you were standing and who you were with.